davidpfister/fortiche/src/optional/README.md

 # Optional

-Introduces _optionalize_ to deal with optional parameters.
-This one could somehow be obtained with a classical function (cf. optval in stdlib) but it requires writing the same function for any possible type.
+Introduces `optionalize` to deal with optional parameters.
+This one could somehow be obtained with a classical function (see [optval](https://github.com/fortran-lang/stdlib/blob/master/src/stdlib_optval.fypp) in stdlib) but it requires writing the same function for any possible type.

 ```fortran
 function test(option) result(res)